A false positive urine test result can have three possible sources:

 Prescription Drugs: Many prescription drugs have a high potential for abuse and, thus, are targeted by urine tests.
 Upon testing positive for a prescription drug, you will be required to provide proof of prescription in your own name.
 Once confirmed, your positive result will be considered false and will be reported as a negative result.
 If proof of prescription is not provided, it is assumed that the drug was taken illegally and a true positive result will be reported.

 Administered Drugs: This includes drugs administered by a medical professional during an office visit or surgery.
 For example, Morphine is often administered to relieve pain during surgery.
 Some administered drugs are also commonly prescribed.
 Like prescription drugs, many administered drugs have a high potential for abuse and are targeted by urine tests.
 Always be aware of drugs administered during an office visit or surgery.
+You may want to test yourself in advance of a work related drug screen to see if you show positive for anything.
 If a drug test is on the horizon, request documentation of all medications used during your visit.
 Upon testing positive for an administered drug, you will be required to provide medical documentation in your own name.
 Once confirmed, your positive result will be considered false and will be reported as a negative result.
 If medical documentation is not provided, it is assumed that the drug was taken illegally and a true positive result will be reported.

 Cross-reactions: A cross-reaction occurs when a substance is misidentified as a targeted drug/metabolite by a urine test.
 Such substances are known as cross-reactants.
 They are usually very similar in chemical structure to a targeted drug/metabolite.
 As a result, they can be misidentified and cause a positive result.
 Cross-reactants come in many forms – over-the-counter medications, food items, etc. What makes a substance a cross-reactant is simply the fact that it can be confused with a targeted drug/metabolite.
 Note however, that cross-reactions have become less common.
 In the past, the drug testing industry has received bad publicity for high cross-reaction rates.
 As a result, most manufacturers have made significant improvements.
 Cross-reactions can still occur.
 Yet required cutoff concentrations are usually too high to register occasional usage.
 When a cross-reaction does occur, it is often the result of abusive consumption patterns.
 Any claim that a positive test result was caused by a cross-reactant will be met with skepticism.
 See below section What to do if you test positive and know that your were drug-free.